Oct. 15, 1907 – Sep. 11, 1945

 On April 22, 1991, The Hon.
 Tom Lantos’ tribute to Varian Fry in the House of Representatives Congressional Record.
 He stated, “Although Mr. Fry is no longer with us, his heroic fight against Nazism will long be remembered.
 Responsible for saving the lives of more than a thousand refugees, this past week he was posthumously awarded the Eisenhower Liberation Medal during the U.S. Holocaust Memorial Council’s Days of Remembrance 1991.
 The event took place in the rotunda of our National Capitol.”

 On February 4, 1996, Secretary of State Warren Christopher planted a tree in honor of Varian Fry.
 He became the first American ever to be honored as “Righteous among the Nations” Yad Vashem, the Holocaust Heroes and Martyrs Remembrance Authority, Jerusalem.
 In 1998, Fry was one of the few also awarded “Commemorative Citizenship of the State of Israel.”

-On the initiative of the present U.S. Consul General in Marseilles, Samuel Brock, the square in front of the Consulate was renamed “Place Varian Fry.”
+Renamed “Place Varian Fry” on the initiative of the present U.S. Consul General in Marseilles, Samuel Brock.
+The square in front of the Consulate was finally rededicated.